Lifeguard: Responsibilities

 A lifeguard is responsible for the safety of people in an area of water, and usually a defined area immediately surrounding or adjacent to it, such as a beach next to an ocean or lake.
 The priority is to ensure no harm comes to users of the area for which they are responsible.
-Lifeguards often take on this responsibility upon employment, although they can also be volunteers.
+Lifeguards often take on this responsibility upon employment, However, there may also be volunteer lifeguards.

 The conditions resulting in drowning are summarized by the 'drowning chain' in which each link can lead directly to an incident, or contribute to a succession of links.
 It consists of lack of education about water safety or local conditions, a lack of safety advice (for example, about rip currents at a beach) a lack of protection (like no flotation device for a weak swimmer), lack of safety supervision, or an inability to cope with conditions (strong surf with a weak swimmer).

 The drowning chain provides a clear basis for preventing drowning which includes: